 Frittata is an Italian omelet with cheese, meat or vegetables mixed into the eggs rather than folded inside the eggs.
-This omelet makes for a special breakfast or an easy supper.

-Preheat the broiler.
+Heat the broiler.
 Position the rack 4 inches from the heat source.

 In a large, nonstick frying pan with a flameproof handle, heat 1/2 teaspoon of the olive oil over medium heat.
 Add the garlic and saute until softened, about 1 minute.
 Stir in the spinach and cook until it wilts, 1 to 2 minutes.
 Transfer to a bowl.
 Set the frying pan aside.